JPisani4/dark-souls-tools/docs/USAGE_EXAMPLES.md

-# Component Usage Examples
+# Usage Examples

-This document provides practical examples of how to use the shared components in your Dark Souls Tools.
+This document provides practical examples of how to use the shared components in your Soulsborne Tools.

 ## 🎨 **Theme System Examples**